EAST SIDE COALITION · 4 BLOCKS · 1,847 RESIDENTS HEARD

 Organizer console

-Cut blocks and neighborhoods, build issue surveys, assign organizers, watch the support map fill in.
-The dashboard the lead organizer runs the campaign from.
+Cut blocks and neighborhoods, build issue surveys, and assign organizers as the support map fills in — the dashboard the lead organizer runs the campaign from.

 • Resident list import + per-contact language tag